By Julie Robinson, Consultant at Freethinking

-  At the centre of Sinek’s thinking is the principle that employees must connect powerfully with an organisation’s purpose, and that the purpose must be something meaningful, something bigger than just the bottom line.
+At the centre of Sinek’s thinking is the principle that employees must connect powerfully with an organisation’s purpose.
+The purpose must be something meaningful, something bigger than just the bottom line.

-The beauty of Sinek’s work is its simplicity: we each have an individual purpose, also known as our personal ‘why’, which we should discover and articulate (at least, articulate to ourselves).
+Sinek’s work’s beauty is its simplicity: we each have an individual purpose, also known as our personal ‘why’, which we should discover and articulate (at least, articulate to ourselves).
 From there, we should seek out those employers, and those colleagues, whose ‘whys’ fit with our own.

 “Authentic people can immediately recognise the authenticity in others, drawing one into new networks and new, purposeful opportunities.”

 By connecting our own raison d’être with those of the people around us, and the organisation we represent, we start to find deeper meaning in our work.
-Spurred on by a company vision that resonates with us, our energy rises and we start contributing at our highest levels, yearning to learn more and to power the organisation to the next level.
+Spurred on by a company vision that resonates with us, our energy rises.
+We start contributing at our highest levels, yearning to learn more and power the organisation to the next level.

 When this alignment clicks into gear, something magical happens.
 Suddenly those awkward business tensions seem to dissolve:

-We stop chasing after the elusive ‘work-life’ balance… no longer should our ‘work’ and ‘personal’ lives operate in opposition to each other (where the one steals time and money from the other).
-Working on something purposeful is innate and organic, there is no longer a ‘work’ and a ‘personal’ life – there is just ‘life’
+- We stop chasing after the elusive ‘work-life’ balance… no longer should our ‘work’ and ‘personal’ lives operate in opposition to each other (where the one steals time and money from the other).
+Working on something purposeful is innate and organic, there is no longer a ‘work’ and ‘personal’ life – there is only ‘life’.

-Authentic people can immediately recognise the authenticity in others, drawing one into new networks and new, purposeful opportunities.
+Authentic people can immediately recognise others’ authenticity, drawing one into new networks and new, purposeful opportunities.
 As a business community, and as a country, we can all play a role in developing these virtuous cycles and ecosystems.

 As leaders, we must forge strong and purposeful visions for our organisations – something so compelling that others can latch onto and connect with.